Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Evaluation Results

-Table~\ref{tab:brt_signal_prob} presents the conditional probability that a patch has a plausible fix given that patch emits a certain BRT signal, calculated on all cogeneration trajectories.
-Compared to selecting from all patches (i.e., ``No filter''), it is 2$\times$ more likely to select a patch that has also a plausible fix if we select from those with a candidate BRT; if we consider selecting from patches that have a plausible BRT, it is 4$\times$ more likely to select a patch with a plausible fix.
+Table~\ref{tab:brt_signal_prob} presents the conditional probability that a cogenerated patch has a plausible fix given that it emits a certain BRT signal, calculated on all cogeneration trajectories.
+Compared to selecting from all cogenerated patches (i.e., ``No filter''), it is 2$\times$ more likely to select a patch that has also a plausible fix if we select from those with a candidate BRT; if we consider selecting from cogenerated patches that have a plausible BRT, it is 4$\times$ more likely to select a patch with a plausible fix.

 At deployment time, the plausibility of a BRT is unknown because its assertion requires an oracle fix, thus this value is a potential upper bound of the BRT's utility for fix validation.
 Nonetheless, we can still obtain useful signals from the BRT with more comprehensive assessment at deployment time.
 For example, we can use an LLM reviewer (which takes the bug report, patch, and test log as input) and determine whether the candidate BRT’s failure is related to the bug.
 On the other hand, we can also use an LLM judge (which additionally takes ground truth patch as input compared to LLM reviewer)~\cite{shi2025towards} to estimate a more accurate upper bound of BRT utility for offline APR evaluation.